albar965/littlenavmap-manual/src/en/MENUS.rst

 |Validate Scenery Library| Validate Scenery Library Settings
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Tests if the currently selected scenery library selection corresponds to the selected mode.
+Tests if the currently selected scenery library selection corresponds to the recommended modes.
-Shows a dialog window describing the recommended selection.
+Shows a dialog window describing the recommended selection if changes are required.

 See the chapter :doc:`NAVDATA` and :doc:`SCENERY` for more information.